StreamCo/react-coding-challenge/README.md

 Also, add the following info to your `README`:

-- How did you decide which technologies to use as part of your solution?
+* How did you decide which technologies to use as part of your solution?
-- Any improvements you could make to your submission
+* Are there any improvements you could make to your submission?
+* What would you do differently if you were allocated more time?

 ## Useful Links